yoav-klein/kubernetes/volumes/persistent-volumes/nfs/README.md

 In order for it to run, you'll need to load the kernel modules: `nfs`, `nfsd`.

 In this example, we run the NFS server in a pod, and expose it as a service.
-The directory that the NFS exposes is some temp directory in the host where the pod runs.
+The directory that the NFS exposes is some directory in the host where the pod runs.
 We need to create this directory before-hand and change its permissions.

 We use a container image that contains a NFS server.
 For reference: `https://github.com/yoav-klein/docker-nfs-server`

-## Set up the NFS server
+## Some required setup
 ---
 First, we'll need to create the exported directory on each node machine, since we don't know where the pod will run.
 We also need to load the kernel modules required to run a NFS server.